ArwaAhmed98/FSND-LastProject/Readme.md

 ## Testing the API with cURL or Postman
 In order to test your API , we have 2 ways Either to use cURL or [Postman](https://getpostman.com) collection  .
 You have to save $TOKEN_VALUE and replace it with its value in the URL of the curl or postman . you have to choose the way that is more convenient to you .
 If you chose to use Postman .
 So , you must send the token in the Authorization tab .

-## Test using unit testing
-unit testing is already implmented in the ```test_app.py``` with Test driven development concept . in order to test the APP with its Authorization run the following command .
 ## Samples of Postman and cURL

 [Get:actors](http://example.com/)